 In addition, MOV4 controls refrigerant flow volume so that it will not flow back to the compressor in the liquid state.
-SH in suction that is difference between the suction temperature and low pressure sensor temperature is adjusted to 5-20°C.
+SH in suction that is difference between the SCG temperature and low pressure sensor temperature is adjusted to 3-5°C.